canonical/ubuntu-cloud-docs/oracle/oracle-how-to/use-bastion-to-access-VM.rst

 To increase security and avoid Internet based attacks, it might make sense to run your VMs without a public IP address and just use a private IP instead.
 The only way to access such a VM will be through your private network in the Oracle Cloud VCN (Virtual Cloud Network).

 `Oracle's bastion feature`_ provides time-limited access to VMs that do not have a public endpoint.
 It enables you to create a bastion - that controls authorised users and allows them to SSH into a VM from specific IP addresses.
-The feature also negates the need to maintain an instance with a public and private address to act as a bastion (which in turn runs the risk of Internet exposure).
+Using this feature means that you do not need to deploy and maintain your own security-hardened bastion exposed to both your internal network and the public internet.
+It also provides a more managed method to inject your SSH key into the target instance and the bastion.

 Prerequisites
 -------------